Usury - The Root of All Evil?

 And then there are the shareholders; the people-in-the-street who invest (or rather loan) a little of their money.
 They have very seldom invested this money out of the kindness of their heart, or because they really believe a particular company is doing good and should be supported.
 The usual criterion (ethical-investment included) is where will the most money be made.
 Whose shares will rise the most?
 Who will pay the best dividends?
 And the directors of the company, answerable as they are to the shareholders, do what they are told.

 In how many shareholder meetings do you hear the shareholders voting for lower dividends and a little less pollution?
 Far too few.
-We have lent our money to the company, and was want as much usury in return as we can get.
+We have lent our money to the company, and want as high a return as we can get.

 So let us not too hastily condemn the official money-lenders.
 Let he who is without usury cast the first stone.